 FAQ >> Failed Backup Errors and Trouble-Shooting

 Each time a backup fails you will be sent a 'Failed Backup Notification' via email, unless you have disabled these via the 'Account' -> 'Notifications' section of your account.
-In addition, the status of your latest backup is shown in the 'Domains' -> 'Overview' section of your account.
+The status of your latest backup is also shown in the 'Domains' -> 'Overview' section of your account when your 'Backup Status' setting is set to 'Active'.

-Most failed backup errors provide instructions outlining how to resolve the error, please follow these instructions.
+Most failed backup errors provide instructions outlining how to resolve the error, please read and follow these instructions.
 If doing so does not resolve the error, please refer to the following notes regarding failed backups.

 Failed Backup Notes